aaweaver-actuary/hierarchical-naics-model/README.md

 ### 2.2 `modeling`

+- **`modeling/strategies.py`**
+  - Defines the `ConversionModelStrategy` abstract base class used to plug different inference backends.
+  - Encourages a strategy pattern so CLI and downstream tooling depend on the interface rather than any single implementation.
 - **`modeling/pymc_nested.py`**
-  - The core PyMC model: intercept + NAICS base/deltas + ZIP base/deltas.
-  - Implements **non-centered parameterization** for all group-level effects.
-  - Includes **exponential depth shrinkage**: variance decays with level depth.
-  - Exposes `eta` and `p` as deterministics for downstream evaluation.
+  - Provides `PymcNestedDeltaStrategy`, the default PyMC-based implementation of the interface.
+  - Builds the nested-delta hierarchical model (intercept + NAICS/ZIP base & deltas) with non-centred parameterisation and exponential depth shrinkage.
+  - Offers additional concrete strategies such as `PymcADVIStrategy` (variational inference) and `PymcMAPStrategy` (fast MAP approximation) for experimentation, while still exposing `build_conversion_model_nested_deltas` for backward compatibility.
 - **`modeling/sampling.py`**
-  - Thin wrappers around `pm.sample`, `pm.sample_prior_predictive`, etc.
+  - Thin wrappers around `pm.sample`, `pm.sample_prior_predictive`, etc., used by the PyMC strategy to ensure consistent defaults.
-  - Ensures consistent defaults (chains, draws, target_accept) and reproducible seeds.

-**Implementation principle:** keep modeling logic clear and aligned with statistical goals, while delegating all validation and math to `core`.
+**Implementation principle:** keep modeling logic clear and aligned with statistical goals, while delegating validation/math to `core` and allowing strategy swaps for different inference engines.

 ---